 In response to student activism, UVM ended the sale of bottled water on its campus in January 2013.
 Recent research indicates that as a result of this policy, consumption of beverages with added sugars may have increased.

 Now, a new campaign is reminding the campus community of the health benefits of drinking local water and the environmental benefits of refilling reusable bottles.

-Free, filtered cold water and free cups are now available in all retail dining outlets via fountain beverage machines.
+- Free, filtered cold water is now available in all retail dining outlets via fountain beverage machines.

 - UVM Dining has implemented a new healthy beverage standard requiring that at least 50% of beverage offerings contain 40 or fewer calories per 8-ounce serving.
 This standard is stricter than UVM’s existing standard, both in definition and in percentage of compliant beverages.

 - UVM Dining has introduced Coca-Cola Freestyle machines — with a free water option— in several retail dining outlets.
 Reusable smart cups, which help cut down on waste, are available for purchase from UVM Dining.

 Is your water bottle a reflection of you?
 Share a picture of it on Instagram or Twitter with the hashtag #uvmheartswater, and we will send you a new sticker to add to your collection.